-GRI Indicator GRI Indicator Description Report Section and/or Comments, References to Other Sources Report page 407 FREEDOM OF ASSOCIATION N AND COLLECTIVE BARGAINING 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk The company has no operations in which the right to freedom of association and collective bargaining may be exposed to significant risks.
-408 CHILI D LABOUR 408-1 Operations and suppliers at significant risk for incidents of child labour The company has no operations at risk for incidents of child labour.
-409 FORCED OR CO MPULSORY LABOUR 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labour and measures taken to eliminate forced or compulsory labour The company has no operations at risk for incidents of forced or compulsory labour.
-410 SECURIT Y PRACTICES 410-1 Security personnel trained in human rights policies or procedures 100% 411 RIGHTS OF IND IGENOUS PEOPLES 411-1 Incidents of violations involving rights of indigenous peoples No violations involving rights of indigenous peoples were recorded in 2021.
-413 LOCAL C OMMUNITIES 103 Management approach Engagement with Local Communities 58 413-1 Operations with local community engagement, impac assessments, and development programs Engagement with Local Communities 58 413-2 Operations with significant actual and potential negative impacts on local communities In 2021, there were no operations with significant actual or potential negative impacts on local communities.
-58
+GRI GRI Indicator Report Section and/or Comments, Report Indicator 408 CHII Description References to Other Sources page 408-1 Operations and suppliers at significant risk for incidents of child labour The company has no operations at risk for incidents of child labour.
+409 FOF RCED OR COMPULSORY LA ABOUR 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labour and measures taken to eliminate forced or compulsory labour The company has no operations at risk for incidents of forced or compulsory labour.
+410 SEC URITY PRACTICES 410-1 Security personnel trained in human rights policies or procedures 100% 411 RIGH TS OF INDIGENOUS PEOPI ES 411-1 Incidents of violations involving rights of indigenous peoples No violations involving rights of indigenous peoples were recorded during 2022.
+413 LOC.
+AL COMMUNITIES 103 Management approach Engagement with Local Communities 57-58 413-1 Percentage of new suppliers that were screened using social criteria Engagement with Local Communities 57-58 413-2 Operations with significant actual and potential negative impacts on local communities In 2022, there were no operations with significant actual or potential negative impacts on local communities.
+414 SUPI PLIER SOCIAL ASSESSMEN IT 103 Management approach Supply Chain Management 60

-GRI Indicator GRI Indicator Description Report Section and/or Comments, References to Other Sources Report page 414 SUPPLIER SO CIAL ASSESSMENT 103 Management approach Supply Chain Management 57 414-1 Percentage of new suppliers that were screened using social criteria Supply Chain Management 57 415 PUBL IC POLICY 415-1 Political contributions by country and recipient/beneficiary The company makes no contributions to political parties or organizations or their representatives and is not involved in politics.
-57 416 CUSTOMER HE EALTH AND SAFETY 416-2 Incidents of non-compliance concerning the health and safety impacts of products and services, by type of consequences In 2021, there were no instances of non-compliance with statutory or voluntary code requirements concerning the health and safety impacts of products or services.
-417 MARKETING AND LABELING 417-2 Incidents of non-compliance concerning product and service information and labeling, by type of consequences In 2021, there were no instances of non- compliance with regulatory or voluntary code requirements concerning product or service information or labeling.
+GRI Indicator GRI Indicator Description Report Section and/or Comments, References to Other Sources Report page 414-1 Percentage of new suppliers that were screened using social criteria Supply Chain Management 415 PUBI LIC POLICY 415-1 Political contributions by country and recipient/beneficiary The company makes no contributions to political parties or organizations or their representatives and is not involved in politics.
+416 CUS TOMER HEALTH AND SAFI ETY 416-2 Incidents of non-compliance concerning the health and safety impacts of products and services, by type of consequences Throughout 2022, there were no instances of non-compliance with statutory or voluntary code requirements concerning the health and safety impacts of products or services.
+417 MAR KETING AND LABELING 417-2 Incidents of non-compliance concerning product and service information and labeling, by type of consequences Throughout 2022, there were no instances of non-compliance with regulatory or voluntary code requirements concerning product or service information or labeling.
+10: